Line (software): Security

 In March 2021, the Japanese government announced that it would investigate Line after reports that it let Chinese system-maintenance engineers in Shanghai access Japanese users' data without informing them, beginning in August 2018.
 Four Chinese engineers in a Shanghai-based affiliate that Line subcontracted to develop AI accessed the messages stored in the Japanese computer system and personal information of Line users, such as: name, phone number, email address and Line ID.
 Photos and video footage posted by Japanese users were also stored on a server in South Korea.
 Line stated in March 2021 that it had since blocked access to user data at the Chinese affiliate and that it would revise its privacy policy and make it more explicit.
 Line had been used by the Japanese government and local governments to notify residents about developments in dealing with the coronavirus pandemic.
 In response to the reports of security issues, the national government and many local governments halted their usage of Line in late March 2021.
 In April 2021 the government ordered Line to take measures to properly protect customers' information and to report improvement measures within a month.
 Line also relocated image and other data stored in South Korea to Japan.
 As of November 2021, the Tokyo metropolitan government offers proof of COVID-19 vaccinations through the Line app, with expansion planned for other prefectures.

 On 12 April 2021, Line suffered a large-scale crash in Taiwan.
-Unconfirmed reports suggest that Roman Matovsky hacked the company's servers because of a personal conflict with the company.
-He wrote about it on his personal blog shortly after the platform's services resumed, asserting why and what he claimed happened and additionally left comments consistent with this in his social network profiles, which he subsequently removed the next day.

-More than 70,000 LINE Pay users in Taiwan have been affected by a leak of transaction information during the period from December 26, 2020, to April 2, 2021.
+More than 70,000 Line Pay users in Taiwan have been affected by a leak of transaction information during the period from December 26, 2020, to April 2, 2021.

+In October 2023, the company confirmed a data breach where over 440,000 items of personal data were leaked.
+This included user age groups, genders, and partial service usage history, along with business partner and employee information like email addresses and names.
+The leak was traced back to unauthorized access through a Naver subcontractor's computer, which shared an authentication system with Line, allowing the breach.
+In March 2024, the Japanese government ordered Line and Naver to separate their systems because of the data leak.

+Japan's Ministry of Internal Affairs and Communications issued administrative guidance to LY Corporation twice on April 16, 2024.
+LY Corporation is required to submit another report by The Ministry of Internal Affairs and Communications before July 1, 2024.